wizardbusiness/Data-Structures-And-Algotrithms/algorithms/README.md

 - Strategy

   - See description
-  - Base case: if array length is 0 or 1 return array
-  - Recursive case: divide array into left and right
+  - Bifurcate unsorted array into left and right halves recursively
-  - Sort and Merge:
+  - subarrays with 1 or no elements are sorted by definition
-    - while left and right arrays
+  - to sort, compare the first elements of left and right and move them to a new sorted array.
-    - compare first elements in left and right arrays
+  - do that until either left and right doesn't have any more elements.
-    - shift the smaller element to new sorted array
-    - return merge of sorted, and remaining els of left and right arrays in that order.
+  - merge the left, sorted, and right arrays together.

 - Gotchas
+  - you must return the result of merging the arrays after bifurcating them.
   - when sorting, use a loop (this is the n of n log n);
   - when sorting, SHIFT only the smaller element from start of one of the arrays.
   - only sort while left and right arrays BOTH contain elements.